Mario13-code/capstone-project/README.md

 Which will include

--Login Features
+-  Features
--Profile Creation
+- Profile Creation
--Post updates with photos
+- Post updates with photos
--Like and comment on posts
+- Like and comment on posts
--Adding / Removing Friends
+- Adding / Removing Friends

 # Database Model